 Today marked the end of a few days working in Utah.
 Instead of driving my own car home I arranged to borrow my in-laws’ big Excursion so I could fill it with our things and start the moving process next time I returned.
 I left work early, hoping to reach southern Utah before dark.
 It's been cold and rainy this week, and the central Utah freeways can be treacherous in winter.
-It was raining when I left cleared somewhat as I drove south.
-The roads, though wet, seemed safe enough.
+It was raining as I left but cleared into an intermittent drizzle as I continued south.
+The road seemed safe enough.

 It was just after I reached the top of the pass that the Excursion began to slide.
 I can still see what happened in my mind’s eye.
-I can roughly re-create my thought process, but trying to put it into words doesn't accurately convey the experience, which happened too fast to think.
+I can roughly re-create my thought process, but trying to put it into words doesn't accurately convey the experience.
 I had senses and impressions, not complete thoughts.
 When I tried to correct the Excursion, I sensed its rear end swinging out instead, losing traction.
 I tried to steer in the opposite direction.
 The SUV's tail swung the other way.
 For a moment it felt like it was floating.
 I sensed that I had lost control of the vehicle.

-The road ahead curved gently to the left as it descended, but I couldn't follow it.
+The freeway ahead curved gently to the left as it descended, but I couldn't follow it.
 As I overcorrected left and right I started to veer more sharply.
 To my immediate left was a shallow ditch, about fifteen feet wide and four feet deep, which rose on the other side to form the ridge that hid the northbound lanes.
-Very quickly I became aware that I was going to crash.
-That I was already in the process of crashing.
+Very quickly I became aware that I was going to crash, that I was already in the process of crashing.

 The Excursion careened past the white line marking the left lane boundary.
 I glimpsed a small green highway marker zooming past my window.
 Just missed it.
 Then the ditch.
-I wondered, in the briefest flash, if I would die.
-Then the steep ridge, which violently rocked the car clockwise.
+I wondered, in the briefest instant, if I would die.
+Then the steep ridge, which violently rocked the car to the side.

-The SUV rolled, pitching me sideways and up.
-There was a loud noise, the crunching pop that’s difficult to describe if you haven’t been in a car wreck yourself.
+The SUV rolled, pitching me sideways and upside down.
+There was a loud noise, the crunching pop of metal bending, glass and plastic shattering in an instant.
 By then I'd lost all sense of location or orientation.
 There was just a visual cacophony, a blur of motion and snow and glass and snow and dirt and pavement.

 Then it stopped.
 Everything stopped.
-I had a cohesive thought again.
-It went something like FUCKFUCKFUCKSHITFUCKSHITFUCK.
+I had a relatively cohesive thought again: it went something like FUCKFUCKFUCKSHITFUCKSHITFUCK.

 I was alive.
 I was pretty sure I hadn't hit my head or blacked out.
-I felt lucid.
 I felt okay.
 I felt upside-down.

 The safety belt that saved my life now held me suspended over the car's roof.
 To my right the passenger’s side of the car had been crushed.
 To my left the driver's window frame was intact.
 The window had shattered.

 I saw asphalt outside the window, and quickly surmised that if I was on the road I might still be in danger.
-I fumbled with the seat belt and dropped down to the roof of the inverted SUV, crawled through the open window.
-I found myself looking up the freeway, right where oncoming traffic would be approaching.
+I fumbled with the seat belt and dropped down to the roof of the inverted SUV and crawled through the open window.
+I found myself on my knees looking up the freeway, right where oncoming traffic would be approaching.
 The Excursion had come to rest partially on the road's shoulder and partially in the left lane I'd been driving in seconds ago.

-I emerged from my car and saw that my hands had blood running down them.
+I saw that my hands had blood running down them.
 No pain, though.
-Then I was outside standing up, and I thought: I have to get far away from the road NOW.
+As I stood up I had a thought at once rational and panicky: I have to get far away from the road NOW.
 Any cars in my lane would only have seconds to react to the wrecked SUV.
 There might be a collision, or another car might slide off the road.
-I ran down the ditch and scrambled up the ridge, until I was about twenty feet clear of the wreck.
+I ran to the shoulder, down the shallow ditch, and scrambled up the ridge until I was about twenty feet clear of the wreck.

 In just a few minutes a highway patrolman arrived and began working to keep the lane clear.
 Not long after an ambulance arrived, then a tow truck.
 The EMTs verified that I was uninjured.

-I needed to call my Brooke.
+I needed to call Brooke.
 Needed to let her know what had happened.
 That I was okay.
 Alive.
-My phone was missing; it had been in the seat next to me.
+My phone was missing; it had been in the cupholder next to me and was now somewhere in the wreck.
 The EMTs let me borrow a phone as I waited in their warm ambulance.
 I called my wife, called my dad.
-The EMTs found my phone.
+The EMTs eventually found my phone.
 More calls and texts.
 I took pictures of the wreck.
 I felt simultaneously chilled, relieved and exhilarated.
-Not dying has a strange way of lifting the spirits, or maybe it was just being in shock.
+Not dying has a strange way of lifting the spirits, or maybe it was just shock.